 GeneCards Summary for MMP16 Gene

-MMP16 (Matrix Metallopeptidase 16 (Membrane-Inserted)) is a Protein Coding gene.
-Diseases associated with MMP16 include osteochondrosis and seminoma.
-Among its related pathways are MicroRNAs in cancer and Degradation of the extracellular matrix.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP13.
+MMP16 (Matrix Metallopeptidase 16) is a Protein Coding gene.
+Diseases associated with MMP16 include Osteochondrosis and Seminoma.
+Among its related pathways are Cell adhesion_ECM remodeling and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP24.

 Endopeptidase that degrades various components of the extracellular matrix, such as collagen type III and fibronectin.
 Activates progelatinase A. Involved in the matrix remodeling of blood vessels.
 Isoform short cleaves fibronectin and also collagen type III, but at lower rate.
 It has no effect on type I, II, IV and V collagen.
 However, upon interaction with CSPG4, it may be involved in degradation and invasion of type I collagen by melanoma cells.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.